MariiaZimokha/PHLOP/README.md

 - v_x: x-component of velocity - measures the rate of change of position along the x-axis

-- v_y: x-component of velocity - measures the rate of change of position along the y-axis
+- v_y: y-component of velocity - measures the rate of change of position along the y-axis

-- v_x: x-component of velocity - measures the rate of change of position along the z-axis
+- v_z: z-component of velocity - measures the rate of change of position along the z-axis

 **Angular Velocity** - *radians per second **(rad/s)***, the rate of rotation of an object about an axis.